Elemino/shop-production/README.md

-# Keystone.js online-shop
+# Keystone.js online-shop:

-The shop contains the ability to add to a shopping cart, products lists and id's and aims to incorporate full scale stripe integration with React.js on the front-end.
+The shop contains the ability to add to a shopping cart, products lists, id's etc.
+Each model has an 'add' method with different object attributes to utilize the Keystone API.

 Build: CircleCI
-Testing: Cyress & Jest
+Testing: Jest
+Dom testing: Cypress

-Background Mongo command: sudo service mongod restart
+Background Mongo service: sudo service mongod restart

+To do:

+[ ] Stripe integration
+[ ] Add react branch